Clever Wordsmith? These 7 Companies Will Pay You to Write Greeting Cards

 This greeting card company has a line of cards called “Actual Pictures.”

-And they’ll probably be turned into something funny, so don’t submit anything you’re super sentimentally attached to.
+They’ll probably be turned into something funny, so don’t submit anything you’re super sentimentally attached to.

 Find all the details to submit online.